the paratheatre workings

 Antero:

 Often in psychotherapy the advancement of insight involves some kind of transference phenomena between the psychotherapist and the patient.
-So, that’s a transference of internal psychic material onto another person so you can work it out.
-In this paratheatre work that transference phenomenon is utilised but it’s not onto me or any person … I’m not the psychotherapist.
-But instead of a person, our internal material is projected onto a specific area out in the space itself, usually demarcated by a boundary or a circle.
-And then we step into that circle and subjects ourselves to our own projections.
-The transference phenomena becomes a ritual skill when it's done on purpose.
+So, that’s a transference of internal psychic material onto another person to work out our stuff.
+In this paratheatre work that transference phenomenon is utilised but not onto me or any external person.
+I’m no psychotherapist.
+Instead of a person, our internal material is consciously projected onto a specific area out in the space itself, usually demarcated by a boundary or a circle.
+After cultivating enough inner receptivity in the No-Form technique, we step into that circle and subject ourselves to our own projections.
+This transference phenomena then becomes a ritual skill when it's done on purpose.
+By subjecting yourself to your own projections over and over and over again you can learn a lot about yourself.

-They are autonomous.
-Complexes have lives of their own.
+In this process of conscious projection, we learn firsthand about the contents of our subconscious and maybe, the universal archetypes that our personal complexes link to.
+We learn how the elements of the internal landscape express an autonomous nature -- these psychic and psychological dynamics really do have a lives of their own that cannot be controlled by the ego.
+Complexes also have lives of their own.
 They govern us, for crying out loud.
 We don’t control them.
-And so as you’re interacting with autonomous complexes, dynamics and archetypes that are truly autonomous with their own agendas.
-We engage these autonomous complexes and dynamics by learning to serve them.
-Serve them through movement, finding ways of moving and sounding the best serve their expression through us.
-And that is a fairly advanced stage of the work because it's done consciously.
+And so, we’re interacting with autonomous complexes, psychic dynamics, and archetypes with their own agendas.
+We engage these autonomous complexes and dynamics by learning to serve them through movement and vocal creations that best serve their expression through us.
+This marks a fairly advanced stage of the work when it's done consciously.

 Jessica: Could you say a little more on ‘cellular choreographies’?
 That seems to relate to that.